Jewish Life and Culture in Poland, Past and Present

 Hotel: Radisson Blu Hotel Krakow

-08:15 – 12:30 – Transfer + guided educational visit to Auschwitz I and Birkenau.
+10:00 – 15:00 – Guided educational visit to Auschwitz I and Birkenau.
 Led by licensed educators focusing on historical context, memory, and personal stories.
+Including lunch at the Auschwitz Jewish Center or bag lunch (cost not included).

 • Relaxing along the Vistula River